xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

     This preprocess costs $O(V\log V)$ time and space.

 -   Every number can be expressed as a *sum* of distinct *powers* of $2$.

--   Hence we may use our table $P$ to keep raising our nodes by distinct powers of $2$ to find their LCA.
+-   Hence, we may use our table $P$ to keep raising our nodes by distinct powers of $2$ to find their LCA.

--   Some details about the procedures above is ommited.
+-   Some details about the procedures above is omitted.

 -   In this way, we can find the LCA in $O(\log V)$ time.